davidxw/power-platform-azure-vnet-demo/README.md

 This script will create the following resources in your Azure subscription:

 ![Azure diagram](docs/images/azure.drawio.svg)
 * Two Azure VNets, one in each of the regions associated with your Power Platform environment.
 The default regions are `eastus` and `westus` for Power Plaform envrionments in the United States.
 If your Power Plaform environment is in a different region see the [supported region list](https://learn.microsoft.com/en-in/power-platform/admin/vnet-support-overview#supported-regions) and update the `pimaryLocation` and `secondaryLocation` parameters in the Bicep template appropriately.
-Note that the template currently doesn't support Power Platform regions with a single associated Azure region.
+Note that Power Platform environment regions with single Azure regions (Sweden and Singapore) currently don't support Power Platorm VNet integration.
 The created VNets are peered.
 * A subnet in each VNet delegated to Power Platform.
 The subnets are named `powerplatform` and are delegated to `Microsoft.PowerPlatform/enterprisePolicies`
 * A `NetworkInjection` Enterprise Policy - this policy is required to connect the Power Platform environment to the Azure VNets.
 Note that actual connection is performed in a later step.
 * An Azure Storage account in the primary region, with a private endpoint in the primary VNet.
 The storage account is configured with a private DNS zone, and public access is disabled.
 A single blob container named `files` is added to the storage account.